peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         int desiredExponentInt,
         PeterO.Numbers.ERounding rounding);

-Returns a decimal number with the same value as this one but a new exponent.<b>Remark:</b>This method can be used to implement fixed-point decimal arithmetic, in hich a fixed number of digits come after the decimal point.
-A ixed-point decimal arithmetic in which no digits come after the decimal oint (a desired exponent of 0) is considered an "integer arithmetic" .
+Returns a decimal number with the same value as this one but a new exponent.<b>Remark:</b> This method can be used to implement fixed-point decimal arithmetic, in which a fixed number of digits come after the decimal point.
+A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic" .

 <b>Parameters:</b>